-The course consists of two midterms, one final exam, weekly online assignments (Sapling) and a term paper.
+The course consists of two midterms, one final exam, and weekly online assignments (Sapling).
 The midterms and final exam cover material presented in class.
 Sapling assignments reinforce the key course concepts.
-Further details on the term paper will be provided later in the semester.

 Students should attend all class meetings, not only because they are responsible for the discussed material, but also because active participation frequently ensures maximum benefit for all classmates.
 Attendance per se, though, shall not be used as a criterion for grading.
 Participation, however, is.